salilab/saliweb/doc/using.rst

 .. literalinclude:: ../examples/modfoo_rest.py
    :language: python

+(Note that you can also submit jobs to a web service from another one using the :class:`SaliWebServiceRunner` class.)

 Although `/usr/bin/web_service.py` is only installed on `modbase`, you can `download a copy <http://modbase.compbio.ucsf.edu/web_service.py>`_ and run it on any machine that has network access and has Python and